 If you don't see the tab that you want, click the tab scrolling buttons to display the tab, and then click the tab.

 Two or more adjacent sheets

 Click the tab for the first sheet.
-Then hold down Shift while you click the tab for the last sheet that you want to select.
+Then hold down Shift and click the tab for the last sheet that you want to select.